RUC-GSAI/YuLan-IR/RETA-LLM/readme.md

    ```
    The `index` is the faiss-supported index directory.
 The args `--use_content_type` is used to indicate which parts (title, contents, all) of the documents is to used to build indexes.
 We suggest to conduct domain adaption with the args `--train_dam_flag`.
 If you choose not to, remove the `--train_dam_flag` args and change the `DAM_NAME` config in `./system/config.py` folder.

 3. Prepare an LLM and its generating configuration json file in the `system` folder.
-An example json for YuLan and ChatGLM is shown in `system/llm_yulan.json` and `system/llm_chatglm.json`.
+Example jsons for YuLan, ChatGLM, Alpaca is shown in `system/llm_*.json`.
 The genrating configuration mainly include the model path, temperature, top_p, top_k, etc. Specifically, you can even use differnt LLMs in different modules.

 4. run the `web_demo.py` in `system` folder to start serving.
    ```